netscaler/cloud-native-getting-started/quick-start-guides/cpx-in-docker.md

 # Deploy a Citrix ADC CPX proxy in docker

-Citrix ADC CPX is container based proxy can be deployed as a process in docker.
-Purpose of this guide is to showcase CPX deployment in docker.
-However Load Balancing use cases of CPX will be shown in other guides.
+Citrix ADC CPX is a container based proxy and can be deployed as a process in docker.
+* **Note**: This tutorial is for learning Citrix ADC CPX deployment in docker container and not to be considered as end to end guide.
+Real world examples will use CPX in different deployment modes showcased in other quick-getting-started guides.
+**Prerequisite**: Docker engine (Below example is tested in docker engine v18.06)

  Install a Citrix ADC CPX on the docker container Change LS_IP=<Citrix ADC MPX/VPX/BLX NSIP> as per your deployment